ewoks-kit/ewoks/doc/index.rst

 	ewoks execute test.json --binding orange

-For a web GUI, install *ewoks* for web
+For a web GUI, install *ewoksserver* with the frontend

 .. code:: bash